MarlonAbeykoon/Observer-Pattern-Java/README.md

 **Spring 2016 - Project 3 Observer Pattern**

-The purpose of the observer pattern is represent a one-to-many dependency so that when one object changes its state, all of its dependencies are notified of the change and update automatically.
+The purpose of the observer pattern is to represent a one-to-many dependency so that when one object changes its state, all of its dependencies are notified of the change and update automatically.
 The design allows the observer objects to synchronize their local state of the subject with the subject's current state.